OyoriObegi/PigPo/README.md

-# PigPo: The Pork Network
+# **PigPo: The Pork Network**
 Welcome to PigPo, the pork network!
 We are here to provide a platform for farmers and pork lovers to communicate, share knowledge and experiences, and create a community.

-On PigPo, you can:
+**Objectives**

 * Create a discussion forum for pig farmers and pork lovers.
-* Read information for pig farmers concerning best practices and available markets.
+* Provide information for pig farmers concerning best practices and available markets.
-* Stay updated with news and events concerning pigs and pork.
+* Medium for pork lovers to stay updated with news and events concerning pigs and pork.
-* Access a marketplace to connect buyers and sellers of pig products and feeds.
+* Create marketplace section to connect buyers and sellers of pig products and feeds.
-* Locate the nearest pork restaurant.
+* Help pork lovers locate the nearest pork restaurant.
-* Share pork recipes and techniques.
+* A forum for pork lovers to share pork recipes and techniques.

-This is a joint project for Internet Application Programming Course in Computer Science.
+Note: This is a joint project for Internet Application Programming Course in Computer Science.